SiliconLabs/wiseconnect/examples/snippets/wlan/ap_throughput/readme.md

 For details on the project folder structure, see the [WiSeConnect Examples](https://docs.silabs.com/wiseconnect/latest/wiseconnect-examples/#example-folder-structure) page.

-### Instructions for Keil IDE and STM32F411RE MCU
+### Instructions for Keil IDE and STM32F411RE MCU (NCP Mode)

   - Install the [Keil IDE](https://www.keil.com/).
   - Download [WiSeConnect 3 SDK](https://github.com/SiliconLabs/wiseconnect)
   - Update the device's connectivity firmware as mentioned [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/getting-started-with-ncp-mode).
   - Connect the SiWx91x NCP to STM32F411RE Nucleo Board following the below steps:
    - Connect the male Arduino compatible header on carrier board to female Arduino compatible header on STM32F411RE Nucleo board.
-   - Mount the NCP Radio board (BRD4346A) onto the radio board socket available on the base board (BRD8045C).
+   - Mount the NCP Radio board (BRD4346A/BRD4357A) onto the radio board socket available on the base board (BRD8045C).
    - After connecting all the boards, the setup should look like the image shown below:
     ![Figure: Setup](resources/readme/stm32_setup.png)
    - Connect the setup to the computer.